 Your targeted group of individuals might have many things in common.
 However, they probably range in their learning styles and preferences.
 Some are visual learners, while other individuals prefer audio.
 Some prefer to see data sets, while others want to see a “how-to” approach.
 Repurposing content into various types of media is a great method to extend your reach to these different individuals.

 A portion of your content will inevitably perform poorly in a given channel.
-However it may not mean the content was entirely bad.
+However, it may not mean the content was entirely bad.

 It might be the channel it was introduced was not fit for it.

 It’s important to know where your content is helping your customer in their purchasing stage.
-Repurposing content allows you to accurately define your audience behaviors on each content format, then allowing you to see how that affects your buying cycle.
+Repurposing content allows you to accurately define your audience behaviors on each content format, then allows you to see how that affects your buying cycle.

 Those looking to purchase might search for more extended content like a whitepaper while someone simply getting acquainted with your product might be looking for a blog post to start their buying journey.
 Cater to both.

 One more advantage that comes with repurposing your content is an amazing improvement in Search Engine Optimization.
 Search engines love repurposed content because it helps reaffirm your message and makes for easier indexing.
-Google would opt for sites that share trusted information, so the more relevant information and quality contents you offer, the simpler they can consider you as one of the most reliable sources of information.
+Google would opt for sites that share trusted information, so the more relevant information and quality content you offer, the simpler they can consider you as one of the most reliable sources of information.

 It may feel somewhat redundant to repurpose content.
 The principle of repurposing isn’t groundbreaking, but it’s how it’s executed that matters.
 Take time to create compelling repurposed content.